Hellhounds (film)

 Hellhounds is a 2009 Canadian horror film directed by Ricky Schroder.
 The film was shot in Romania.
-It is the 20th film of the Maneater Series.
+It is the twenty-first film in the Maneater film series.

 Plot

 The warrior Kleitos marries the princess Demetria.
 Kleitos' friend Theron kills Demetria out of jealousy, which sends her to the underworld.
 Kleitos gathers a group of warriors to head to the underworld in order to rescue Demetria.
 They manage to free the princess from Hades, but they are attacked by hellhounds under Theron's control once they go back to their world.

 Production

 Amanda Brooks heard about the role through her agent, who is friends with the director.
 The film was shot completely in Romania, including Transylvania and Bucharest.
 Some scenes were filmed in a real volcano.
 Brooks said of the filming, "I mean, we were on a tight budget, we were filming long hours ...
 Ricky and the other cast, we must have laughed 75 percent of the time.
 It was just a really good group."